-Their Bodily Injury coverage will pay for your medical bills and their Property Damage coverage will pay for your vehicle repair.
+Their bodily injury coverage will pay for your medical bills and their property damage coverage will pay for your vehicle repair.
 If you can’t identify the driver, you’ll file a first-party claim.

 If you have a minor accident, it might not be worth it to file a claim.
 You’ll have to consider how much the claim will affect your rates over the next three years.
-Get online comparison quotes to estimate how much you’ll pay and then make an informed claims filing decision.
+Get online comparison quotes to estimate how much you’ll pay and then make an informed claim filing decision.

 Since companies charge different rates for car insurance, compare quotes to find a company that won’t raise your rates too much for a claim.
 Enter your ZIP below to find cheap car insurance even if you’ve had accident claims!

 Frequently Asked Questions About Claims and Car Insurance